-158. On July 21, 2017, Defendants, through Norcon and Matthew Jesson, informed Plaintiff Gomez via email that the inspection revealed that the primary cause of Plaintiff's damage was wood decay and the "untreated wood product [] [] carries no warranty that covers wood decay."
-Defendants also stated that there are "installation concerns on your home that may be contributing to the prolonged exposure of the trim to water which has promoted the growth of decay causing fungi[.]"
+179. Plaintiff Gomez via email that the inspection revealed that the primary cause of Plaintiff's damage was wood decay and the "untreated wood product [] [] carries no warranty that covers wood decay." ~~Defendants also stated that there are~~Defendants failed to tell him that the wood decay resulted because of the defects inherent in WindsorOne,6 and left him to believe that nothing was wrong with the product, but rather, installation was the cause of decaying product. "installation concerns on your home that may be contributing to the prolonged exposure of the trim to water which has promoted the growth of decay causing fungi[.]"